 Most vets will tell you that the barking is usually very normal and that there is probably nothing that you need to be worried about.

-Having said that, a visit might help you unearth some issues that you might not have been aware of, and that might possibly be causing the noises.
+Having said that, a visit might help you unearth some issues that you might not have been aware of, possibly causing the noises.

 For example, some dogs (especially older dogs) might suffer from night problems such as sleep apnea.

-This might prompt them to frequently wake up in distress, bark and make noises before they fall asleep again and do the same thing several times through the span of the night.
+This might prompt them to frequently wake up in distress, bark and make noises before falling asleep again, and do the same thing several times throughout the night.

 Some dogs, especially if overweight or obese, might suffer from narcolepsy.
 It is a nervous system disorder that prompts dogs to fall asleep suddenly, almost collapsing.
 This might happen after a time of physical activity or an exciting event in the dog’s life.

-Narcoleptic dogs might tend to have louder sleep patterns, but it really varies from case to case.
+Narcoleptic dogs might tend to have louder sleep patterns, but it varies from case to case.

-Dogs might even suffer from insomnia in some cases, but it is usually quite a rare occurrence and it is often a sign of other health issues lurking around.
+Dogs might even suffer from insomnia in some cases, but it is usually quite rare, and it is often a sign of other health issues lurking around.

 Sleep deprivation in dogs can indeed cause a build-up of stress hormones.
-This might also lead to a weaker immune system, thus making your dog more vulnerable to disease for infection.
+This might also lead to a weaker immune system, thus making your dog more vulnerable to disease or infection.

-These are only a few examples of one of the many problems, which might affect your dog’s sleep health.
+These are only a few examples of one of the many problems affecting your dog’s sleep health.

 Some dogs might even have a stressed sleep cycle, perhaps getting too much sleep during the day and not enough at night.